Vadiman728/Vadiman728/README.md

 ### Hi there 👋
 Additional education.
 Course "Neural network Developer"

-Work experience.  created a neural network that defines the numbers 0-9
+Work experience.  created a neural network that defines the numbers 0-9, Parkinson's disease, stock quotes and others

 About me.
 I follow a lot of thematic chats, read articles and news from the world of neural networks.
 Always open to new sources of information